 Residential carpet cleaning companies vary almost as much as the methods they employ.

 Cleaners should also move your furniture at no extra charge, although you should move breakables and other valuables beforehand.
-Most carpet cleaners charge per square foot, guarantee their work and provide an estimate prior to starting the job.
+Finally, check with the Better Business Bureau to make sure the carpet cleaning service you choose doesn't have any complaints on file.

 For all those other spring cleaning chores - from scrubbing bathroom nooks and crannies to clearing out the attic cobwebs, try the house cleaning professionals who regularly service homes but are also available for spring cleaning only.